mjftw/pluma-automation/docs/quick-start-guide/1-introduction.md

 ### Examples and automated tests (farm-example)

-Some example test scripts can be found in the [farm-example](farm-example) repository.
+Some example test scripts can be found in the [farm-example][farm-example] repository.
 This repository also contains all of the automated tests that check that the lab code is still functioning, although these are currently in development.

 ### Documentation (farm-documentation)